 These days, the Long Neck women wear the rings because long necks are seen as beautiful, and because they feel a sense of cultural identity.

-What should you expect if you visit a Long Neck hill tribe village?
+What should you expect if you visit a Long Neck tribe village?

 The village is then essentially one big market.
 The Long Neck women weave traditional garments and talk amongst themselves as they sit at the stalls outside their homes.
 Almost every stall sells the same traditional costumes, scarves, jewellery and ornaments, made by the women themselves.

-Despite blogger’s concerns over the Long Neck hill tribe villages being human zoos and urging backpackers to boycott them, it is important to listen to the voices of the women themselves, and what they want.
+Despite blogger’s concerns over the Long Neck hill tribe villages being human zoos and urging backpackers to boycott them, I believe that it is important to listen to the voices of the women themselves, and what they want.

 Eric over at Thailand Hill Tribe Holidays says that over the years he has spoken to many of the women living in the Long Neck hill tribe villages, and found that they are happy for tourists to visit because the money that they spend provides a vital source of income for them, and not only allows them a better quality of life than they would have in a regular refugee camp, but also a better quality of life than back home in Myanmar.